The Covenant in depth

 Examples of disadvantage

-In the following examples, the disadvantages are shown in bold.
-All examples are based on real events.
+Expand the following boxes to see examples based on real events.

 Example 1: The Army re-locates a Service family.
 They have to cancel their broadband package at their current home, incurring cancellation fees.
 Therefore, they incur higher broadband costs than is normal for the general population.
 To remove this disadvantage, the broadband provider waives their cancellation fee.
 See Financial services for more information about this disadvantage.